Layr-Labs/eigenlayer-avs-playgrounds/docs/runbook.md

 All of the below commands read from [script/output/5/eigenlayer_deployment_output.json](../script/output/5/eigenlayer_deployment_output.json) and (after deploying the avs contracts) [script/output/5/playground_avs_deployment_output.json](../script/output/5/playground_avs_deployment_output.json).
 Note that the `5` refers to the chainid, goerli.

+### Assumptions of Playground
+In this version of playground, we are making the following assumptions:
+- There is an 1:1 mapping between stakers and operators.
+That is, each operator can have only 1 staker delegating their ERC20 token to them.
+- There is only one ERC20Mock token is whitelisted in the StrategyManager, so if you need to use another ERC20 token for your AVS (for example if you want to start testing dual or multi quorums), you will need to be added to the alphaMultisig and whitelist that token yourself, or ask us to do it for you.
+-

 ### Contracts Deployment

 #### 0. deploy-eigenlayer